Kurento/kurento/source/what_is_kurento.rst

 There are available :term:`Kurento Client` libraries in `Java <http://www.java.com/>`__ and
-`Javascript <http://www.w3.org/standards/webdesign/script>`__ to control Kurento Server from applications.
+`Javascript <http://www.w3.org/standards/webdesign/script>`__ to control Kurento Media Server from applications.
 If you prefer another programming language, you can use the :term:`Kurento Protocol`, based on :term:`WebSocket` and :term:`JSON-RPC`.